Unknown-Development-team/Staff-Sit/README.md

 This script uses discord id's from badgers scripts to read your discord roles and allow the specified roles to use the command.

+This script is standalone.
+(We are working on using QB-Target to select the players you want with third eye to start a staff sit.

 DEPENDICIES:
 Badger Discord API
 Badger DiscordAcePerms